Car with seven people drives into Priyanka's residence, security breach taken up with CRPF

 The Centre last month replaced the SPG (Special Protection Group) cover of the family of former prime minister Rajiv Gandhi, assassinated by LTTE terrorists on May 21, 1991, with 'Z-plus' security provided by the Central Reserve Police Force.
 Under Z-plus security, they are being protected by CRPF commandos in close proximity besides guards at their homes and where ever they travel in the country.

-To reporters' queries on SPG cover being removed from the Gandhi family, the Congress leader had earlier simply replied, "It's part of politics and this keeps happening."
+To reporters' queries on SPG cover being removed from the Gandhi family, Priyanka Gandhi had earlier simply replied, "It's part of politics and this keeps happening."
 The Gandhis are without SPG protection after 28 years.
 They were included in the VVIP security list following an amendment in September, 1991 in the SPG Act of 1988.

 On November 27, the Lok Sabha passed a bill to amend the SPG Act.
 According to the amendment, the SPG will now protect the prime minister and members of his immediate family residing with him at his official residence.